 His shoulders fall and he shifts his focus to Astarion, just behind me.

 Astarion has just finished bathing.
-He snaps at Gale indignantly, pulling his shirt on.
-"Going back to your original question.
+He pulls his shirt on before speaking curtly.
+"Going back to your original question, Gale.
 Yes.
 You were interrupting something.
 You are such a mood killer, I swear."
 He brushes past both of us, headed back to his tent.

 Gale watches him leave and then glances back to me, with a guilty scowl.
 He gives up on bathing and returns to his tent.

-The tension is palpable as I make it to the campfire.
-My focus is firmly on my stomach.
-Everything has been exhausting lately, and I'm ravenous.
+I make it to the campfire; my focus is firmly on my stomach.

 Gale shoves a plate of food into Astarion's hands like a bowl of dog food.
 "Vash's breakfast."

-Astarion is sitting on his stool next to the fire, and nearly topples over.
+Astarion is perched on his stool next to the fire and nearly topples over.
 "Good Gods, Gale!"
 He barely takes the plate, wrists weak and disengaged.

 I quickly grab it from him before he drops it.